How can the PHP function array_unique be utilized to remove duplicate values from an array?

 Related Questions

-- What are some common pitfalls when using sessions in PHP?
+- What are some common mistakes or errors that developers may encounter when working with sessions and classes in PHP?